pixelshaded/alexander-fisher.com/README.md

 currently has issues running the cache:clear commands after doing this, preventing us from seeing the change.

 `publish.sh` will publish the image to docker hub.
-The root publish script calls child publish scripts.

 `getdb.sh` will mysqldump the database to a file in the git repo